Beamforming and Resource Allocation for Delay Minimization in RIS-Assisted OFDM Systems: Introduction

 Beyond conventional optimization techniques, deep reinforcement learning (DRL)-based algorithms have emerged as powerful tools for addressing delay-aware sequential resource allocation in wireless communication systems, offering a favorable balance between performance and computational complexity \cite{Federated_Learning}.
 Leveraging the Markov decision process (MDP) framework, DRL is particularly well-suited for real-time, sequential resource allocation decisions.
-Early efforts in this domain, such as the Q-learning-based link scheduling algorithm proposed in \cite{delay11}, demonstrate how queue length, channel conditions, and energy constraints can be jointly considered to optimize average transmission delay.
-As the complexity of network environments increases, research has evolved from single-agent to multi-agent paradigms.
+Early efforts in this domain, such as the Q-learning-based link scheduling algorithm proposed in \cite{delay11}, demonstrate how queue length, channel conditions, and energy constraints can be jointly considered to minimize the average transmission delay.
+As the complexity of network environments increases, research has shifted from single-agent to multi-agent paradigms.
 For instance, multi-agent deep reinforcement learning (MADRL) has been adopted to better handle distributed decision-making scenarios.
-In \cite{8792382}, each V2V link is modeled as an autonomous agent that dynamically performs spectrum sharing and power control, effectively reducing latency while minimizing interference with V2I communications.
+In \cite{8792382}, each V2V link was modeled as an autonomous agent that dynamically performs spectrum sharing and power control, effectively reducing latency while minimizing interference within V2I communications.